JKlesmith/PSSM/README.md

 # PSSM
-Creating PSSMs from BlastP matches
+A pipeline for creating PSSMs from BlastP matches

+Original procedures are outlined in:
+Klesmith, J. R., Bacik, J.-P., Wrenbeck, E. E., Michalczyk, R., and Whitehead, T. A. (2017) Trade-offs between enzyme fitness and solubility illuminated by deep mutational scanning, Proceedings of the National Academy of Sciences 114, 2265-2270.
+Version 2 Pipeline is outlined in:
+Publication in preparation

-# ProteinPSSMPipeline.py
+# ProteinPSSMPipeline.py and PSSMPipelineRun.sh
 Is provided here with the BSD-3 license.

 # BlastXMLtoTSV.py